 These are the best starting places to locate spectra for your compound.
 You will find more spectroscopy resources, including print collections (like Aldrich) and online textbooks, on the Spectra guide.

-[Free] Hundreds of thousands of spectra, including NMR, IR, Raman, UV-Vis, and Mass.
+Free database of hundreds of thousands of spectra, including NMR, IR (including ATR-IR), Raman, UV-Vis, and Mass.
 Search by chemical name, CAS-RN, or InChiKey.
 You can upload and overlay your own spectrum for comparison.